- unsafe.Pointer

 runtime.SetFinalizer allows binding a finalizer function to an object.
 This function will be called by the garbage collector before the object is deleted.

 Then a special goroutine calls the finalizer.
-After this, the object may become reachable again (if the finalizer saved a reference), or it will be permanently deleted in the next GC cycle.
+After that, the object can again become reachable (if the finalizer maintained a reference), or it will be permanently deleted in the next GC cycle.

 // ASCII diagram: